truecodersio/docusaurus_portal/docs/express/express-routing-exercise.md

 ## Objective

-Your objective is to create a server using Express.js with multiple CRUD endpoints for interacting with mock user data.
+Your objective is to create a server using Express.js with Create, Read, Update, and Delete (CRUD) endpoints for interacting with mock user data.

 ## Getting Started